 - i.
-Athletes have 7 days following the official announcement of the 2021 2022 National (NextGen) Program to confirm acceptance (via email to the Long Track High Performance Coordinator) of their position and subsequently be required to return a signed copy of the Athlete Agreement. - ii.
+Athletes have 7 days following the official announcement of the 2023 2024 National (NextGen) Program to confirm acceptance (via email to the Long Track High Performance Coordinator) of their position and subsequently be required to return a signed copy of the Athlete Agreement. - ii.
 Confirmation of Program membership is a commitment by the athlete to train within the athlete pathway training groups and/or approved training group led by a coach within the Speed Skating Canada program (PTSOs). - iii.
 Confirmation of Program membership is a commitment by the athlete to participate fully and ensure that they are available for selection to any representative team and will participate in the respective selection events for these Teams. - iv.
 Confirmation of program membership also confirms acceptance of the Terms and Conditions of the SSC Athlete Agreement. - v.
 If SSC does not receive confirmation from the athlete within the stipulated time limit that they accept their position into the Program and that they agree to the Terms and Conditions of the SSC Athlete Agreement, they will be regarded as having declined their position and any associated benefits. - vi.
 Any extensions to this confirmation period must be requested in writing by the athlete and will only be considered in exceptional circumstances.

-3 Only athletes who have been named to the National Program will be notified directly by the High Performance Manager.
-The National Program Nomination will distributed to all PTSO Executive Directors.
+3 Only athletes who have been named to the National Program will be notified directly by the High Performance Director